echo-hellohello/adtrees-1/examples/README.md

-What the functions do (see comments in the code for more detailed explanation):
+What the functions do (see the comments in *examples.py* for more detailed explanation):

 - ex_handmade
   - creation of an ADTree when not using ADTool